hnhx/librex/README.md

 + has been heavily modified

 # Features
-+ Ad free
-+ JavaScript free
++ Ad / JavaScript / cookie free
-+ Cookie free
-+ Torrent results
++ Torrent results from popular torrent sites
-+ Supports special queries (e.g.: 1 btc to usd , what does xyz mean etc.)
++ Special queries (e.g.: 1 btc to usd , what does xyz mean etc.)
 + Tracking snippets from URLs are removed
 + Image results are converted to base64 to prevent clients from connecting to Google servers
 + Supports both POST and GET requests